spencertipping/ni/oo-design.md

 $c = uri 'ni.scheme:http';              # normal URI syntax
 $c = uri 'ni.scheme.json:ni.op';        # modified JSON syntax
 ```

+This feels wrong; it seems like the syntax should be a protocol implementation.

 ## Monitors
 ```pl